Malcolm in the Middle: Development

-The pilot was initially developed for UPN with Regency Television for the 1998–99 television season but when UPN's enthusiasm for the project waned, Gail Berman managed to rescue the pilot by bringing the project to Fox.
+The pilot's script was initially being developed by UPN until Regency Television became involved.
+It was planned for the 1998–99 television season.
+However, when UPN's enthusiasm for the project waned, Gail Berman managed to rescue the pilot by bringing the project to Fox.
 The show was then moved to the 1999–2000 cycle where it was picked up by Fox.

 Opening title

-The show's opening title features short clips from cult films or television shows, edited together with clips from the pilot and early episodes of the show, set to the song "Boss of Me" by They Might Be Giants.
+The show's opening title features short clips from cult films or television shows, with earlier seasons being edited together with clips from the pilot and early episodes of the show.
+It was updated in season 4 to include clips from later seasons, set to the song "Boss of Me" by They Might Be Giants.

 Filming

 Much of the filming for Malcolm in the Middle was done on location in various parts of the thirty-mile zone around Los Angeles.
 A privately owned home, located in Studio City, California, was rented for upwards of $3,000 a day to film as the exterior of Malcolm's house.
 Rebuilt in 2011, the property is no longer recognizable due to its modern two-floor design.
 However, the house directly to the left of it is nearly identical to what it looked like during filming, still making it a frequent stop for fans of the show.
 Some high school scenes were filmed at Walter Reed Middle School, and the Lucky Aide was represented by a Drug Emporium at 6020 Lankershim Boulevard in North Hollywood.
 In "Stock Car Races", when Hal and the boys are entering a race track, the billboard behind the entrance displays the place as Irwindale Speedway, a real race track in Southern California.
 The last episode in the first season ("Water Park") was filmed at a water park called Wild Rivers located in Irvine, California.
-Though palm trees and desert scenery are seen in shots of the local region and town throughout the show, indicating a location in the Western United States, it is never revealed which state the show is set in (except for Francis' whereabouts in early seasons, such as his military school in Alabama and his job in Alaska).
+Though palm trees and desert scenery are seen in shots of the local region and town throughout the show, indicating a location in the Western United States, it is never revealed which state the show is set in (except for Francis' whereabouts in early seasons, such as his military school in Alabama and his job in Alaska.
+In Season 6 Episode 6 Hal's Christmas gift reveals a license plate showing it to be the "Cherokee state" or Oklahoma, during Lois' demo derby).

 Studio filming for Malcolm in the Middle took place on Stage 21 at CBS Studio Center in Studio City, which included the interior of the home and the back yard.
 The middle school play yard was at the northern point of the CBS studio property at the end of Radford Avenue.
 It was redressed as the high school courtyard starting in season 4 and was demolished in 2006–2007.

 Hallmarks of the series' filming and structure, many of which heavily influenced later programs, included the following: